-Dr. Coleman is president emerita of the University of Michigan, where she served as the 13th president from August 2002 to June 2014.
+Mary Sue Coleman is the former president of the Association of American Universities, which encompasses 62 leading public and private research universities in the United States and Canada, and president emerita of the University of Michigan, where she served as the 13th president from August 2002 to June 2014.
 In 2009, Time magazine named her one of the nation’s "10 best college presidents."
-From 1995-2002, she was president of the University of Iowa.
+Prior to that, she was president of the University of Iowa from 1995 to 2002.

 As a biochemist, Dr. Coleman built a distinguished research career through her research on the immune system and malignancies.
 For 19 years she was a member of the biochemistry faculty at the University of Kentucky.
 Her work in the sciences led to administrative appointments at the University of North Carolina at Chapel Hill and the University of New Mexico, where she served as provost and vice president for academic affairs.

 She earned her undergraduate degree in chemistry from Grinnell College and her doctorate in biochemistry from the University of North Carolina.